Michael Bacon (composer)

 Michael Comly Bacon (born December 22, 1949) is an American musician and film score composer.
 He is the older brother of actor Kevin Bacon.
 He is a faculty member in music at Lehman College.

-Early life
+Early life and education

-Bacon, one of six children, was born in Philadelphia and raised there in a close-knit family.
-A former Park Avenue debutante, his mother, Ruth Hilda (née Holmes), taught elementary school and was a liberal activist, while his father, Edmund Bacon, was a well-respected urban planner and author of the canonical urban planning book, Design of Cities.
-Michael attended and graduated from the prestigious Central High School (Philadelphia), June 1965, 224th class.
+Bacon, one of six children, was born in Philadelphia.
+He grew up in a close-knit family who resided at 2117 Locust Street in Philadelphia.
+His mother, Ruth Hilda (née Holmes), was a former Park Avenue debutante, elementary school teacher, and liberal activist.
+His father, Edmund Bacon, was a respected urban planner and author of the canonical urban planning book, Design of Cities.
+Michael attended Central High School in Philadelphia, where he graduated 224th in his class in June 1965.
 Years later, he entered Lehman College and graduated in 1995.